 (8) Any equipment purchased for the customer during academic training must be needed by the customer to help maintain academic success so that the customer can meet the employment outcome.

-(9) Academic training does not include continuing education required for maintaining certification in a field in which the customer is already gainfully employed.

-(10) Once admitted to academic training:
+(9) Once admitted to academic training:

 (A) the customer must maintain and complete a full-time course load as defined by the college or university.
 This requirement may be waived if: